byuitechops/katana/database_structure.md

             course_code: 'M 450',
             // The name of the course in Canvas
             course_name: 'Mythical Analytics',
+            // The SIS ID for the course
+            sis_course_id: 'Online.Master.M 450',
             // The list of issues for this specific course
             issues: {
                 <issue ID>: {